eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 License Manager
 ---------------
-The *License Manager* provides a network license support to allow the access to the different Matlab features.
+The *License Manager* provides a network license support to allow the usage of the different Matlab features on the clusters (Apolo II and Cronos).

-In this case we have two types of licenses, the first one is for the Matlab Distributed Computing Engine (MDCE) and the second one for Matlab client with all the toolboxes available.
+In this case we have two types of licenses, the first one is for the Matlab Distributed Computing Engine (MDCE) and the second one for Matlab client with all the :ref:`toolboxes available <matlab-r2018a-toolboxes>`.

 Next steps will describe the installation and configuration process for the MLM (Matlab License Manager based on FlexLM_ [1]_):